 History, tourist information, and nearby accommodation

-The castle was slighted during the Wars of the Roses, but was rebuilt in 1559.
-It was once more damaged during the Civil War, but this time it did not recover and lapsed into ruin.
+The castle was slighted during the Wars of the Roses after Henry Percy, the 3rd Earl of Northumberland, died at the Battle of Towton in 1461.
+It was rebuilt in 1559 but was once more damaged during the Civil War.
+This time it did not recover and lapsed into ruin.
+Artist JMW Turner sketched the romantic ruins on his tour of Yorkshire in the late 18th century.

-The rear of the castle is set into a rock cliff, so that the rear entry leads directly onto the upper floor.
+The rear of the castle is set into an outcrop of millstone grit so that the rear entry leads directly onto the upper floor.
 The most striking part of the remains is the corner turret, which still stands to its full height and is still roofed.

 About Spofforth Castle